 But remember, there is balance!
 I am not suggesting in any way, shape, or form that retirement plan funding, especially at significant levels, is more important than investing in real estate, building your business, or holding precious metals, just to name a few.
 Meet regularly with tax, legal, and financial professionals to create a wellbalanced approach to the correct retirement plan, the funding amounts and investment strategy within the plan itself.

 The Power of the Roth IRA and Roth 401(k)

-Many individuals aim for the holy grail of retirement plans: the Roth structure.
+Many individuals aim for the holy grail of retirement plansplans—the Roth structure, and they may be correct in that assumption.
 For those new to retirement planning, these are built with after-tax funds, meaning you pay tax on the money before it’s deposited in the account.
 Then the funds grow tax-free and come out tax-free.
 Yes, there are sometimes contribution limits based on your situation, and you can only withdraw profit from the plan after five years or age 591/2, whichever is longer.
 However, almost every financial model in existence shows that with the time value of money, the Roth will outperform the traditional IRA or 401(k) every time.
 While a Roth IRA or 401(k) costs more money to use initially because you must pay taxes on the contribution going in, rather than getting a tax deduction, it pays off significantly over time.
 If you can afford the initial cost of paying the taxes, I strongly encourage you to consider a Roth structure.

 But there are some stark differences between a Roth IRA and a Roth 401(k):